Two day winter wildlife watching tours, no photography instruction, on the Northern Range of Yellowstone.

 We will begin the day before sunrise, heading out to Lamar Valley to look for wolves.
 As the day continues, we will also look for weasels, badgers, foxes, coyotes, frosty bison, golden eagles on the hunt, big horn sheep, pine martens, moose and otters.
 A day in the field will last about 10 hours, ending at approximately 4 p.m..
 You will be encouraged, on one day tours, to bring a lunch that can be eaten on the go, and snow shoes, if you have them.
 Short hikes are possible – it is always good to get out and stretch your legs and see what is beyond the road.

-During the course of the day, we will attempt to photograph animals closeup, using telephoto lenses, and in the landscape, using wide angle lenses.
-We will follow the rules set in place by the park service and discuss the ethics of wildlife photography so that we do our best not to disturb the animals, or get in the way of other photographers.
-We will work on composition and how to get that perfect exposure in the snow.
+During the course of the day, we will attempt to see animals closeup, or at a distance through binoculars era scope.
+We will follow the rules set in place by the park service and discuss the ethics of wildlife viewing and photography so that we do our best not to disturb the animals, or get in the way of other visitors.

-For group workshops, we will have a get together the evening before, to become acquainted and so that I can answer questions.
-On the first day of the tour, we will meet one hour before sunrise and go directly to the Lamar Valley area, for either sunrise or early morning wildlife photography.
+On the first day of the tour, we will meet one hour before sunrise and go directly to the Lamar Valley area, for either sunrise or early morning wildlife viewing.
 The day will end at around 4 p.m.
-The second day of the tour will begin at 9:00 a.m. and end after sunset.
-After the tour, feel free to email me up to 5 of your best images for critique and suggestions.
+The second day of the tour will begin at 10:00 a.m. and end after sunset.

 You will be responsible for wearing warm and comfortable clothing.
 Be prepared for the temperatures to range 40 degrees during the course of a day.
 It may snow, rain or shine.
 It may be frosty and bitterly cold, or too warm for your jacket.
-I suggest a down winter jacket with fleece layers, a warm hat, gloves that will allow you to control the camera (heavy and light gloves are preferred), a face mask, sunglasses, sun scree, snow pants, good comfortable and warm boots (I use Baffin and winter Muck Luks, warm socks (I always carry an extra pair in case they get wet) and hand and toe warmers.
+I suggest a down winter jacket with fleece layers, a warm hat, gloves that will allow you to handle binoculars, scope or camera (heavy and light gloves are preferred), a face mask, sunglasses, sun screen, snow pants, good comfortable and warm boots (I use Baffin and winter Muck Luks, warm socks (I always carry an extra pair in case they get wet) and hand and toe warmers.
 I recommend water proof boots so that we can cross creeks for better photo ops.

-Photography equipment – you must know the basic settings of your camera in order to attend these workshops, and how to switch them on the fly.
+If you have binoculars or a scope, please do bring them along.
+If you plan to take photos, here are some ideas on what you might want to bring.
 You will want to have 1 or 2 camera DSLR camera bodies, with a long lens, preferable 400mm or more and a landscape lens, ie 17-35 mm.
 If possible, a mid-range lens, Canon 100-400mm or Nikon 70-200, would be great.
 Most of my lenses are 2.8 or 4.0, for better images in low light.
 Teleconverters if you have them.
 I recommend having your lenses and teleconverters micro-adjust for perfect focus on all of your camera bodies.
 Also, make sure your sensors are clean but, I don’t recommend you doing this yourself.
 Bozeman Camera, in Bozeman, MT, does a great job with both of these tasks and does rent tripods and lenses for your convenience. http://bozemancamera.com 406-586-8300 – tell them Deby sent you.
 If you are a Nikon user, I have some telephoto lenses that can be rented.
 Don’t forget a tripod!

 Unfortunately, we can not guarantee that you will see and/or get to photograph in particular animals.
 Nature is nature and somedays are filled with great sightings while others can be slow and we have to work real hard.